LBPUnion/ProjectLighthouse/CONTRIBUTING.md

 Then, you can zero it out by replacing it with `00 00 00 00 00 00 00 00 00 00 00 00 00 00`.

-What this does is remove all the references to the sceNpCommerce2 function.
-The function is used for purchasing DLC, which is impossible on Lighthouse.
-The reason why it must be patched out is because RPCS3 doesn't support the function at this moment.
+What this does is remove all the references to the `sceNpCommerce2` function.
+The function is used for purchasing DLC, which at this moment in time crashes RPCS3.

-Then save the file, and your LBP1 EBOOT can now be used with RPCS3.
+After saving the file your LBP1 EBOOT can be used with RPCS3.

-Finally, take a break.
-Chances are that took a while.

 ## Contributing Tips